spacelift-io/user-documentation/docs/concepts/policy/README.md

 ### Policy language

 [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){: rel="nofollow"}, the language we're using to execute policies, is a very elegant, Turing incomplete data query language.
 If you know SQL and [`jq`](https://stedolan.github.io/jq/){: rel="nofollow"}, you should find Rego familiar and only need a few hours to understand its quirks.
-For each policy, we also provide examples you can tweak to achieve your goals, and many of those examples comes with a link allowing you to execute it in [the Rego playground](https://play.openpolicyagent.org/){: rel="nofollow"}.
+For each policy, we also provide examples you can tweak to achieve your goals.

 ### Rego constraints